SManAT/IT-School-Admin/docs/Samba4.md

 ## Samba4/Usermanagement
 Here are some PerlScripts to manage Users within Samba4.
+First, check the config File `config.ini` to meet your environment.
 `MySamba4-AddGroup.pl`
 `MySamba4-DelUser.pl`
 `MySamba4-RenameUsers.pl`
 `MySamba4-ImportExportCSV.pl`
 The most scripts are self explaining.
+`MySamba4-ImportExportCSV.pl` is for me the most important script.
+You can create users on the fly.
+For that, fill in the users in a csv file.
+An example is `import.csv`.